 Closed December 25 and first Monday in August

-The guide book (free with entry, unless you are joining the free tour) highlights over 50 plants and features in the gully.
+The guide book (free with entry, unless you are joining the guided tour at 10.30 am) highlights over 50 plants and features in the gully.
 Clear and informative signs further illuminate this very special place.

 Private tours can be provided at a minimum of 24 hours' notice.